 Creating a legacy network

-You can still create a legacy network, which does not have any subnets.
+You can still create a legacy network, though it is not recommended.
 Legacy networks have a single global IP range.
-You cannot create subnets in a legacy network or switch from legacy to auto or custom VPC networks.
+You cannot create subnets in a legacy network or convert a legacy network to a VPC network.

 Create a new legacy network in your project.

 gcloud compute networks create legacy-network1 \ --subnet-mode legacy \ --range 10.240.0.0/16

 Created [https://www.googleapis.com/compute/latest/projects/PROJECT_ID/global/networks/legacy-network1].
 NAME MODE IPV4_RANGE GATEWAY_IPV4 legacy-network1 legacy 10.240.0.0/16 10.240.0.1